shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/polygon-peer-to-peer-payment-dapp-part-2.md

 ...
 ```

-*Notes* - Since we are deploying to mainnet, we need at least `0.01 Matic` token present in our account to pay for deployment gas fees.
-These matic tokens are not the same tokens we use in testnet, and we cannot get these tokens from the matic faucet.
-Matic faucet is only for testnet.
-To get Matic token in the mainnet, you need to buy the token from any exchange and transfer that tokens to your metamask wallet.
+*Note*: Since we are deploying to mainnet, we need at least 0.01 MATIC token present in our account to pay for deployment gas fees.
+These MATIC tokens are not the same tokens we use on the testnet, and we cannot get these tokens from the Polygon faucet.
+The faucet is only for testnet tokens.
+To get MATIC tokens on the Polygon mainnet, you need to buy the token from an exchange and transfer those tokens to your Metamask wallet.

 To deploy the contract to the mainnet, run the following command.